Kong/docs.konghq.com/app/konnect/dev-portal/dev-reg.md

 All developers must register through the {{site.konnect_short_name}} [Dev Portal](/konnect/dev-portal/access/).
 A {{site.konnect_short_name}} admin can provide you with the correct registration URL.

-To register as a developer, navigate to the {{site.konnect_short_name}} Dev Portal and follow these steps:
+To register as a developer, follow these steps:

+1. Navigate to the {{site.konnect_short_name}} Dev Portal.

-1. Click **Sign Up**.
+2. Click **Sign Up**.

-2. Fill out the registration form, then click **Create Account**.
+3. Fill out the registration form, then click **Create Account**.

-3. A registration link will be sent to the email address you registered.
+4. A registration link will be sent to the email address you registered.
 Click the verification link in the the registration email.

-4. Create a password for your account.
+5. Create a password for your account.

 If your admin has enabled auto-approve, you can log into the Dev Portal immediately after setting a password.
 For more information on auto-approving registration, read the [set up auto-approval for developer access as an admin](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/) documentation.